 Here is the data that I collected for Events and Festivals in Israel:

-Summer months in Israel are from June till September (including).
-During those months, the temperature is usually above 25 C, and August is the hottest month.
+The summer months in Israel are from June till September (including).
+The temperature is usually above 25 C during those months, and August is the hottest month.

 There are several ways to cope with the heat.
 Here are the strategies with examples:

 - Museums and Indoor Activities – since almost all buildings in Israel are air-conditioned, you can visit museums during the hottest hours of the day.
-The most known museums are in the three Israeli’s largest cities: Jerusalem, Tel Aviv, and Haifa.
-And beside museums there are places like Israel Aquarium, Knesset – The Parliament Tours and indoor markets (like Sarona Market).
+The most known museums are in the three Israeli largest cities: Jerusalem, Tel Aviv, and Haifa.
+And beside museums, there are places like Israel Aquarium, Knesset – The Parliament Tours, and indoor markets (like Sarona Market).

-- Caves and underground – though it is hot on the surface, once you go unerground you will find that it is significantly cooler.
-Here are several examples with extensive underground spaces: tunnels at Western Wall Tunnels, City Of David, Cave of Zedekiah, Stalactite Cave Nature Reserve, Beit Shearim, Beit Guvrin National Park.
+- Caves and underground – though it is hot on the surface, once you go underground, you will find it is significantly colder.
+Here are several examples of extensive underground spaces: tunnels at Western Wall Tunnels, the City Of David, Cave of Zedekiah, Stalactite Cave Nature Reserve, Beit Shearim, and Beit Guvrin National Park.

 See which Events and Festivals take place in the summer.

-- Clothing – prefer non dark clothes and dress lightly.
-But if you will be doing long hikes, consider shirts with long sleeves (this way you will keep you hands from burns and scratches).
+- Clothing – prefer non-dark clothes and dress lightly.
+But if you will be doing long hikes, consider shirts with long sleeves (this way, you will keep your hands from burns and scratches).

-- Water – always take plenty of water and drink even if you are not thirsty.
+- Water – always drink plenty of water even if you are not thirsty.
 For reference, you will typically need two liters of water per person for a half-day hike.